-Likewise, as of March 2021 there remained about 8.5 million fewer jobs now relative to February 2020.
-Despite the modest declines in the unemployment rate during this period, the economy added 1.7 million payroll jobs between April and June of 2021, and averaged 567,000 new jobs per month over the second quarter of 2021.
+Although the unemployment rate reached 14.7 percent in April 2020, the highest rate since official data were first collected in 1948, the unemployment rate declined to 13.2 percent in May despite expectations of an increase.
+The unemployment rate proceeded to decline steadily during the remainder of the year, falling to 6.7 percent in December 2020.
+The recovery continued unabated into 2021, and as of June there remained about 6.8 million fewer jobs relative to February 2020, while the unemployment rate was 5.9 percent.
+Despite the modest declines in the unemployment rate during the first half of the year, the economy added 1.3 million payroll jobs between April and June of 2021, and averaged 422,000 new jobs per month over the second quarter of 2021.

 It should be noted that month-to-month unemployment rates can be noisy due to rates of labor force reentry, the reimplementation of some mobility restrictions, as well as a slowdown in the recovery of temporary unemployment.
-In particular, we estimated that up to 80 percent of the increase in unemployment from February to May was likely due to temporary rather than permanent layoffs after incorporating workers who were counted as employed but not at work-indicating they may be on temporary layoff-and adding in the excess number of workers who are not in the labor force but want a job.
-As of March 2021, we estimated that up to 23 percent of remaining unemployed workers were still on temporary layoff.
-Notably, this corresponds with higher levels of permanent unemployment, as there were 4.2 million workers in March 2021 who lost their jobs and were not on temporary layoff, up from 2 million in February of 2020.
+There was additional confusion created during that time by the classification of workers on temporary vs. permanent payoff.
+For example, approximately 70 percent of the unemployed workers between February to May of 2020 were recorded as temporary rather than permanent layoffs, though this number itself does not reflect that many workers were likely uncertain as to whether they should report their layoff as temporary or permanent.
+As of March 2021, 21 percent of remaining unemployed workers were still on temporary layoff.
+Notably, this corresponds with higher levels of permanent unemployment, as there were over 4.0 million workers in March 2021 who lost their jobs and were not on temporary layoff, up from 2 million in February of 2020.
 Similarly, 4.2 million unemployed workers as of March 2021 had been unemployed for 27 weeks or more, roughly 43 percent of all unemployed workers.